-This is shadow AI.
-And unlike shadow IT a decade ago, where the risk was an unpatched SaaS application or an unapproved file-sharing tool, the exposure here is fundamentally different.
-Shadow AI does not just store data in the wrong place.
-It generates outputs from that data, synthesises it, and feeds it into decisions.
-The blast radius of a single misconfigured AI tool is not a data leak — it is a data leak that has already been processed, recombined, and acted upon before anyone notices.
+This is shadow AI, and it has outgrown its original label.
+What started as employees experimenting with ChatGPT on their lunch break has hardened into a parallel infrastructure — one that processes sensitive data, drafts decisions, and runs at machine speed, entirely outside the view of IT, compliance, and the Geschäftsführung.
+Unlike shadow IT a decade ago, where the risk was an unpatched SaaS app or an unsanctioned file-share, the exposure here is different in kind.
+Shadow AI does not merely store data in the wrong place.
+It synthesises that data, generates new outputs from it, and feeds those outputs into work that ships.
+The blast radius of a single misconfigured tool is not a leak — it is a leak that has already been processed, recombined, and acted upon before anyone notices.

 What shadow AI looks like in a 500-person DACH company